 We’re used to interviewing people queueing outside the Apple Store to buy new iPads and iPhone on launch day, but this year we were able to catch up with some experienced queuers over a drink or two before they headed over to take their place in the queue about 59 hours before the New iPad was set to go on sale.

-We’ve met Craig Fox and his queuing mates Mike Roberts and Daniel James on a number of occasions (watch our video from the iPhone 4S queue here).
+We’ve met Craig Fox and his queuing mates Mike Roberts and Daniel James on a number of occasions.
 Fox and his team masterminded MyGreatFest recently renamed Jailkbreakcon, the first ever jailbreak convention in the world.
 MyGreatFest took place in London last year, and Fox has plans to take the conference to San Francisco this year in the hope that his event could become a sort of WWDC for Cydia, which is the jailbreak community’s equivalent of the App Store.

 For Fox and his team, the Apple Store queue is a great opportunity to gain a new product for free (inevitably someone will give Fox and his partners money to buy a new device, and will give them enough extra cash to buy a device of their own for their trouble).
 There is also money to be made in PR for the various companies that ask them to promote their products in front of the cameras.
 And of course, Fox also sees the queue as a great place to raise awareness for his own cause.

 As a seasoned Apple Store queuer, we asked Fox for his tips for anyone thinking of heading out to an Apple Store in time for the iPad launch on Friday.

 Picture caption: Craig Fox and Daniel James celebrate being some of the first to get their on the iPhone 4S

 Macworld: What are the essentials that anyone planning to queue should bring with them?